Payroll Deductions

 Which mandatory payroll deductions do you have to make?

-• Provincial and federal payroll deductions (income tax).
+• Territorial payroll deductions

-• Employment Insurance (EI) benefits.
+• Employment insurance premiums (EI)

 Employees are also required to make contributions from their wages.
 Employee deductions are contributions to both EI and CPP.
 For payroll deduction tables and more information, visit the Canadian Government website.

-How to calculate payroll deductions
+How to calculate federal, provincial and territorial payroll deductions

 • Employment insurance premium: The employment insurance premium rate is 1.58%.
 For example, if you pay someone $3000 monthly, the deduction will be $47.40.

-• Canada pension plan: The contribution rate is 5.45%.
-If you pay someone $3000 monthly, the deduction will be $163.50.
+• Canada pension plan: The contribution rate is 5.95%.
+If you pay someone $3000 monthly, the deduction will be $178.50.
+Employers in Quebec should note that the Quebec pension plan deductions are different, so check for the appropriate rates for your province here.

-How to submit payroll deductions online
+How to submit your deductions online

 You must follow your payroll remittance schedule as outlined by the Canadian Government.
 Your due date is normally based on your average monthly withholding amount (AMWA) from two years ago.